 - 1. Aoraki Mt Cook Te Tiritiri o te Moana Southern Alps - 2.
 Ranginui, sky father - 3.
 Pokoharuatepō - 4.
 Aoraki, Rakirua, Rakiroa and Rarakiroa. - 5.
 They lived in the heavens.
 To visit their step-mother Papatūānuku - 6. they couldn't catch any fish. - 7.
-Aoraki started his karakia to take the magical waka back, the hungy brothers squabbled and fought, Aoraki got distracted and the karakia failed. - 8.
+Aoraki started his karakia to take the magical waka back, the hungry brothers squabbled and fought, Aoraki got distracted and the karakia failed. - 8.
 The waka crashed back to earth, parts broke off and scattered, the waka overturned - 9.
 They climbed on top of the overturned waka - 10.
 They remained on earth with Papatūānuku, eventually turned to stone.
 Aoraki is the tallest of them.

-Take a moment to reflect on the outcomes, praising the group effort and success in recalling the story
+Take a moment to reflect on the outcomes of the "Read, Sketch, Retell" exercise, praising the group effort and success in recalling the story